-As of October 19, the relative strength index for the NYSE Composite had a value of 47.5 percent, rising into what is commonly viewed as neutral territory (figure 2, upper panel).
+As of November 30, the relative strength index for the NYSE Composite had a value of 54.6 percent, remaining in what is commonly viewed as neutral territory (figure 2, upper panel).
 The number of stocks falling to new 52-week lows has declined sharply since the end of September, and is now below the number of stocks making new highs (figure 3 upper panel).
-The middle panel shows that momentum (overbought/oversold oscillator) has fallen back towards oversold territory, while the Market Breadth indicator (figure 3, bottom panel) indicates more stocks were declining than advancing, though not nearly as many as in mid-September.
+The middle panel shows that momentum (overbought/oversold oscillator) has fallen back towards oversold territory, while the Market Breadth indicator (figure 3, bottom panel) indicates more stocks were advancing than declining for the first time since August.

-For the Nasdaq Index, the relative strength has also risen into the neutral range (figure 2).
-The upper panel in Figure 4 shows that the number of stocks reaching new lows has declined rapidly, while the number of stocks reaching new highs has stayed relatively constant.
+For the Nasdaq Index, the relative strength also remains in the neutral range (figure 2).
+The upper panel in Figure 4 shows that the number of stocks reaching new lows has declined rapidly, while the number of stocks reaching new highs has increased slightly.
 Declining stocks still outnumber advancing ones at a fairly constant difference (lowest panel, figure 4).
 The momentum indicator has flattened out in essentially neutral territory (figure 4, middle panel).